Pankiev/text-matching-service/README.md

 There are three endpoints implemented:

-- POST /text-matching - starts a new task, example body
+- POST /text-matching - start a new task and retrieves task info along with its id.
 - GET /text-matching/{id} - retrieve task info
 - GET /text-matching - retrieve list of tasks

 For exactly how to invoke the endpoints please refer to swagger documentation under http://localhost/swagger-ui/index.html after deploying the application.

+## Additional notes for reviewer

+- In real world we should introduce a mechanism that would resume task processing in case a process that is calculating particular task goes down for some reason.
+- Based on the assumption that each step of the text processing algorithm is "heavy" (currently simulated by Thread.sleep()) we can update progress in the database directly each time.
+If it was not the case we should persist progress at the start of computation, then periodically and then finally at the end.
+Possibly we could think of centralised cache if better performance is required